NCBI-Hackathons/EmbeddeDocker/README.md

 # Future Directions
 We will continue to expand the containers that we support to add variety to the alignment, variant calling and visualizations.
 Please submit requests through the issues tab.
+Include support for Chromatin interaction (Hi-C) workflows.

 ## Resources
 nbdocker <br>